Amnok/hostify/README.md

 Hostify✈️

-A full fledge implementation of a hosting service, built with HTML, CSS, JS and ❤️.
+A full fledge implementation of a hosting service, built with HTML, CSS, and  JS.

 ## Screenshots